Congress of Berlin: Bismarck as host

-The Congress of Berlin is frequently viewed as the culmination of the battle between Chancellors Alexander Gorchakov of Russia and Otto von Bismarck of Germany.
+The Congress of Berlin is frequently viewed as the culmination of the battle between Alexander Gorchakov of Russia and Otto von Bismarck of Germany.
 Both were able to persuade other European leaders that a free and independent Bulgaria would greatly improve the security risks posed by a disintegrating Ottoman Empire.
 According to historian Erich Eyck, Bismarck supported Russia's position that "Turkish rule over a Christian community (Bulgaria) was an anachronism which undoubtedly gave rise to insurrection and bloodshed and should therefore be ended".
 He used the Great Eastern Crisis of 1875 as proof of growing animosity in the region.

 Bismarck's ultimate goal during the Congress of Berlin was not to upset Germany's status on the international platform.
 He did not wish to disrupt the League of the Three Emperors by choosing between Russia and Austria as an ally.
 To maintain peace in Europe, Bismarck sought to convince other European diplomats that dividing up the Balkans would foster greater stability.
-During the process, Russia began to feel cheated despite eventually gaining independence for Bulgaria.
-Problems in the alliances in Europe before the First World War were thus noticeable.

 One reason that Bismarck was able to mediate the various tensions at the Congress of Berlin was his diplomatic persona.
 He sought peace and stability when international affairs did not pertain to Germany directly.
 Since he viewed the current situation in Europe as favourable for Germany, any conflicts between the major European powers that threatened the status quo was against German interests.
 Also, at the Congress of Berlin, "Germany could not look for any advantage from the crisis" that had occurred in the Balkans in 1875.
 Therefore, Bismarck claimed impartiality on behalf of Germany at the Congress, which enabled him to preside over the negotiations with a keen eye for foul play.

 Though most of Europe went into the Congress expecting a diplomatic show, much like the Congress of Vienna, they were to be sadly disappointed.
 Bismarck, unhappy to be conducting the Congress in the heat of the summer, had a short temper and a low tolerance for malarky.
 Thus, any grandstanding was cut short by the testy German chancellor.
 The ambassadors from the small Balkan territories whose fate was being decided were barely even allowed to attend the diplomatic meetings, which were between mainly the representatives of the great powers.

 According to Henry Kissinger, the congress saw a shift in Bismarck's Realpolitik.
 Until then, as Germany had become too powerful for isolation, his policy was to maintain the League of the Three Emperors.
 Now that he could no longer rely on Russia's alliance, he began to form relations with as many potential enemies as possible.